 Get an Online Certification: SCF is a rapidly growing niche within Trade Finance which offers greater flexibility to clients.
 In my opinion, SCF sells itself.
 But as a SCF candidate, you need to stand above the crowd.

 To that end, I highly recommend an online certification from a reputable institute that adds credibility, showcases your commitment to the field and also helps you prepare.
-The best one I found is Introduction to Supply Chain Finance by the New York Institute of Finance.
-It’s an online course that takes about 15 hours and I can definitely recommend it to anyone interested in SCF.
+Here are my top recommendations:

 Showcase your credit skills – This can be done in a number of ways depending on what sort of prior experience you have.
 You are essentially analyzing the capacity of a company to repay any loans that you have advanced to them.
 If you have any relevant experience with that, then focus on it.
 Otherwise, focus on any academic courses or certifications that you have taken.
 GARP’s FRM course is the gold standard for financial risk management although it covers a lot more than just credit risk.
 I talk about FRM career options a bit more in the linked article.